z

 Installation

-The Document Scanning SDK is distributed as a NuGet package for .NET MAUI.
-To install Pixelnetica.DocScanSDK.Maui in Visual Studio:
+The Pixelnetica Document Scanning SDK for .NET MAUI is distributed as a NuGet package.
+To install the Pixelnetica.DocScanSDK.Maui package in Visual Studio:

 1. Open your solution in Visual Studio.